diffix/reference/docs/led.md

 - **Condition set**: One or more conditions.
 (Shorthand for "Condition or set of conditions".)
 - **Flip row**: A row is flipped if it changes from excluded from the answer to included in the answer or vice versa.
 - **Forcing a condition**: setting a condition to be always true or always false, for the purpose of determining if a condition is attackable.
-- **LE0, LE1, LEn**: Low effect combinations or conditions where the number of AIDs associated with the combination/condition is 0, 1, or more than one respectively. ("LE" alone refers to any of these.)
+- **LE0, LE1, LEn**: Low effect combinations or conditions where the number of AIDs associated with the combination/condition is 0, exactly 1, or one or more respectively. ("LE" alone refers to any of these.)
 - **LE noise layer**: A new type of noise layer that is added when LE conditions exist.
 (Note that dynamic noise layers, on the other hand, no longer exist in this proposal.)
 - **Low effect (LE)**: a combination is LE when the number of distinct AIDs associated with the rows that match the combination falls below a noisy threshold.
 (A combination that is not LE is labeled NLE.)
 - **Outcome**: the true/false result of either a condition or a combination. zzzz not sure I ever apply this to condition